how avocado oil benefits hair

 5 Ways Avocado Oil Benefits Hair: Curly, Straight, Natural or Permed

 Do you know all the ways avocado oil benefits hair?
 See, There’s a reason millennials love avocados so much.
-That’s because it’s delicious, quite versatile and super healthy when eaten or applied topically.
+That’s because it’s delicious, versatile, and healthy when eaten or applied topically.

 Coconut oil rose to fame as the be-all-end-all for everything from weight loss to beauty treatments but today I’m sharing with you why avocado is actually the it girl we should all be praising.
-Pull up a chair and let me share with you how avocado oil benefits your hair, nails, skin, waistline and just blesses your whole entire life honey.
+Pull up a chair and let me share with you avocado oil benefits for hair, nails, skin, waistline and just your whole entire life honey.

 It’s no secret by now that avocados are pure fat.
 Pure, delicious, creamy but more importantly, quite healthy fat.
 And we’re waking up to the realization that healthy fat is good for us!
 All that low-fat mumbo jumbo we once believed?
 Garbage.